Skip to main content

 Check the live runner container is running:

-Two containers should be running: livepeer-orchestrator and the AI runner container for the live pipeline.
+Two containers should be running: livepeer-orchestrator and the AI Runner container for the live pipeline.

-Step 6: Set up the gateway for live routing
+Step 6: Set up the Gateway for live routing

-Start an off-chain gateway that routes live-video-to-video jobs to the orchestrator for this local test:
+Start an off-chain Gateway that routes live-video-to-video jobs to the Orchestrator for this local test:

-Verify the gateway started:
+Verify the Gateway started:

 Expected: